AlexMcClung/IRS990-Ratios/README.md

 If individual schools are missing from the data set or you would like to troubleshoot them individually, you might have some success finding their 990 here:

 https://projects.propublica.org/nonprofits/

+### Process
+Ratios are calculated for comparison over time with peer, aspirant, etc. schools.